byuaphasia/apraxiator/README.md

 # Apraxiator
 Server implemented in python for speech pathology tests.
+Designed to work with the [Project Apraxia](https://github.com/RyanRemer/project_apraxia) app as an optional back-end.
 Focuses on Word Syllable Duration (WSD) calculations.
 Running "run.sh" will install the necessary dependencies and run the server on a linux machine.
 Runs on port 8080.
 A healtcheck endpoint is available for testing at /healtcheck.

 ## API Endpoints